rust-lang/rust/src/doc/rustdoc/src/unstable-features.md

 * Rustdoc will only count items from your crate (i.e. items re-exported from other crates don't count).
-* Since trait implementations can inherit documentation from their trait, separate totals are given both with and without trait implementations.
-* Inherent impl blocks are not counted, even though their doc comments are displayed, because the common pattern in Rust code is to write all inherent methods into the same impl block.
+* Docs written directly onto inherent impl blocks are not counted, even though their doc comments are displayed, because the common pattern in Rust code is to write all inherent methods into the same impl block.
+* Items in a trait implementation are not counted, as those impls will inherit any docs from the trait itself.
 * By default, only public items are counted.
 To count private items as well, pass `--document-private-items` at the same time.

+Public items that are not documented can be seen with the built-in `missing_docs` lint.
+Private items that are not documented can be seen with Clippy's `missing_docs_in_private_items` lint.